Amy Hempel

 Amy Hempel (born December 14, 1951) is an American short story writer and journalist.
 She teaches creative writing at the Michener Center for Writers.

 Life

 Hempel was born in Chicago, Illinois.
 She moved to California at age 16, which is where much of her early fiction takes place.
 She moved to New York City in the mid-seventies.
 There, she connected with writer and editor Gordon Lish, with whom she maintained a long professional relationship.
 She formerly was professor of creative writing at the University of Florida.
 She was the Briggs-Copeland Lecturer of English at Harvard University from 2009 to 2014.
-Additionally, she teaches fiction in the Low-Residency MFA Program in Writing at Bennington College.
+Additionally, she taught fiction in the Low-Residency MFA Program in Writing at Bennington College.
 She has previously taught at Sarah Lawrence College, Duke University, The New School, Brooklyn College, and Princeton University.
 She is also a contributing editor at The Alaska Quarterly Review.

 A dog enthusiast, Hempel is a founding board member of the Deja Foundation.